MONEY!!!! Sorry, I didn’t mean to scare you. But I know, it’s a sensitive, troublesome, often unnerving, sometimes icky, always necessary topic.

 I used to believe that less money and more effort were the “price to pay” —the tradeoff — for the freedom that working solo provides.
 I don’t anymore.
 Change the way you price your services and you can begin enjoying the best of both worlds.

-Total tuition? $59.00.
+Total tuition? $59.00 ($47.00 if you register before the Early Bird deadline on November 1st).
 Not a bad investment for learning how to earn more money, more easily.

 I hope to webinar you there,